 Or, it just may not appeal to him?

-- This reply was modified 3 months, 2 weeks ago by anon101.
+- This reply was modified 5 years, 8 months ago by anonymous.

 My puppy will eat Chicken although it’s not his favourite meat and he’d love for anything else he’d rather boiled broccoli than chicken.